Types of Degrees Managerial Economics Majors Are Getting

 |Hispanic or Latino||17|

-Americans aren’t the only ones with an interest in Managerial Economics.
+Students from other countries are interested in Managerial Economics, too.
 About 25.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea